What's the best floor for axe throwing lanes?

 By Created: November, 2019 - Modified: September, 2023

 Related Product: Rubber Flooring Roll Geneva 3/8 Inch Black Per SF

 After all, you want to keep your patrons safe, even while they’re performing something that has just the right level of danger and cool factor to make it a must-try sport.

-Obviously, throwing an ax involves a level of danger, so axe throwing businesses take a lot of precautions.
-They provide safety instruction before patrons start throwing.
+Obviously, throwing an ax involves a level of danger, so axe-throwing businesses take a lot of precautions.
+They provide safety instructions before patrons start throwing.
 They use heavy gauge chain link fencing to separate the lanes and to knock down errant throws.

 With the right flooring, you’ll also reduce the possibility of damage to the walls from a bouncing axe and damage to the axe itself.
-Throwers attempt to stick the ax in the wooden target, but even a well-thrown ax may bounce off the target and fall to the floor occasionally, enhancing the need for a high quality axe throwing lane flooring.
+Throwers attempt to stick the ax in the wooden target, but even a well-thrown ax may bounce off the target and fall to the floor occasionally, enhancing the need for high-quality axe-throwing lane flooring.

 Versus concrete, rubber will dampen the noise from axes hitting the floor.
 Additionally, rubber flooring is extremely durable, meaning it will stand up nicely to people walking on it or to axes falling onto it.
 Rubber installs quickly over the top of cement or other hard floors.